chadgeary/cloudblock/README.md

 # deploying from home?
 This should be your public IP address with a /32 suffix.

 # kms_manager
-# an AWS user account (not root) granted access to encrypted S3 objects.
-Required to read the VPN configuration files in S3.
+# an AWS IAM username (not root) granted access to read the Wireguard VPN configuration files in S3.

 # instance_key
 # a public SSH key for SSH access to the instance via user `ubuntu`.